Murder of Maureen Rowan: Identification

-On October 29th 2025, the Sumter County Sheriff's Office announced that little Miss Panasoffkee had been identified as Maureen L. Rowan, also known as "Cookie", and that a person of interest had been identified.
-The sheriffs office were able to use fingerprints from the body with updated criminal databases to make a positive ID.
-The sheriffs office also clarified that the initial assumption of a Greek immigrant was inaccurate due to the isotope test performed on the body being contaminated by the formaldehyde gel used in embalming in the 1970s.
+On October 29, 2025, the Sumter County Sheriff's Office announced that little Miss Panasoffkee had been identified as Maureen Lu Rowan, also known as "Cookie", and that a person of interest had been identified.
+The sheriffs office used fingerprints from the body with updated criminal databases to make a positive ID.
+The sheriffs office also clarified that the initial assumption of a Greek immigrant was inaccurate because the isotope test performed on the body was contaminated by formaldehyde embalming gel used in the 1970s.
 The person of interest was her estranged husband, Charles Emery Rowan Sr., who died in 2015.
 She disappeared when she was 21 after leaving her family for a short time.
 She was born in 1949 in the state of Maine and had been living in Florida with her family up until her disappearance.
 She is survived by her two children.